dotta/sbt-test-forking-playground/README.md

 # sbt-test-forking-playground
-A repository to explore sbt test forking
+A repository to explore sbt test forking functionality.

 ## Experiments